A non-refundable application fee of $50 must accompany the student’s application for admission.

 Students have various organizations that operate on small budgets of their own.
 Membership in the departmental, honorary and social clubs, which is voluntary, frequently involve nominal fees.

 Furman does not provide medical insurance for its students.
 Please check with your family insurance provider to ensure that the student will be adequately covered throughout the enrollment period.
 However, Furman does provide all students with a supplementary Student Sickness Benefits Plan (at no added cost) which will generally cover insurance co-payments.

-Most recreational facilities are for use without charge.
+Most recreational facilities on-campus are for use without charge.
 A small fee is assessed to students for use of the golf course and indoor tennis courts.

 Residence Hall Furnishings

 Traditional residence hall rooms are furnished with beds, desks, dressers, chairs, and a microfridge unit.
 Students supply pillows, bed linens, blankets, bedspreads, towels, laundry bags, study lamps and similar items.